suned/pfun/docs/effectful_but_side_effect_free.md

 effect.run(None)
 ```

 This program finishes in 0.78 seconds, according to `time`.
 The crucial difference is the function `pfun.effect.sequence_async` which returns a new effect that runs its argument effects asynchronously using `asyncio`.
 This means that one effect can yield to other effects while waiting for input from the `curl` subprocess.
 This ultimately saves a lot of time compared to the synchronous implementation where each call to `subprocess.run` can only start when the preceeding one has returned.
-Functions that combine several effects such as `pfun.effect.filter_m` or `pfun.effect.map_m` generally run effects asynchronously, meaning you don't have to think too much about it.

 You can create an effect from a Python awaitable using `pfun.effect.from_awaitable`, allowing you to integrate with `asyncio` directly in your own code:
 ```python